Polynomial and rational measure modifications of orthogonal polynomials via infinite-dimensional banded matrix factorizations: Introduction

 \begin{remark} In the modified Hilbert space $L^2(\mathbb{R},r\mathrm{d}\mu)$, ${\bf P}(x)$ is not orthonormal (apart from trivial measure modifications); hence, Theorem~\ref{thm:connectioncoeffresult} (1)~may be thought of as a $QR$ factorization in the sense of quasimatrices. \end{remark}

 The main contributions of this paper are outlined in Table~\ref{table:MOPs}, where we relate the computation of the connection coefficient matrix directly to different matrix factorizations in a unified manner.
 We also consider approximating more general bounded modifications by rationals (Section~\ref{subsection:irrationalmeasuremodifications}), and when orthogonal polynomials have banded derivative relationships (Section~\ref{section:bandedderivatives}).
-Some of these factorizations are exactly realisable with finite-dimensional linear algebra (e.g. the Cholesky and $QR$ factorizations), while others are inherently infinite-dimensional (e.g. the reverse Cholesky and $QL$ factorizations), though in practice they can be approximated effectively using truncations.
+Some of these factorizations are exactly realisable with finite-dimensional linear algebra (e.g. the Cholesky and $QR$ factorizations), while others are inherently infinite-dimensional (e.g. the reverse Cholesky and $QL$ factorizations), though in practice they can be approximated effectively using truncations (Section \ref{section:infinitealgorithms}).
+Finally, we present several applications and numerical experiments making use of the results described in this paper (Section \ref{section:applicationsnumexp}).